wp-plugins/frontpage-slideshow/readme.txt

 * Retrieve automaticaly all informations to show depending on global parameters but allow a per slide configuration
 * Each slide is made from an article taken from one or more categories
 * Admin box added on New/Edit articles formulars
-* Complete admin page for whole slider parameters with preview
+* Complete admin page for whole slider parameters with preview and easy drag'n'drop system to change background images and more
 * Automatic insertion on frontpage or shortcode every where you want (on post bodies and sidebar text box or with small simple PHP snipet)
 * Very high customization allowed by template system that allow to to control the HTML part but also the javascript and CSS parts !
+* Native support of posts thumbnails
+* Template system that allow you to create your very own slider

 = Usages =

 * As an articles slideshow to present hot news
 * As a picture slideshow